Rendall, Stephen Arnold

 (According to the scholar, Peter Palmquist, Reed was charged with arson in September of 1887 for setting fire to property in Petaluma at the corner of Cleveland and College Avenues.
 The present researcher cannot substantiate that claim and suggests further research is necessary.)

 Petaluma Photographic Studio: An announcement in the Petaluma Weekly Argus proclaimed that J. Q. Reed, in February 1872, took possession of the photography gallery formerly operated by Johnson.
-Bryan R. Johnson’s “Johnson’s Premium Pioneer Photography Gallery” was located on Main Street, on Doyle’s block over the Morris Cigar Store.
+Bryan R. Johnson’s “Johnson’s Premium Pioneer Photography Gallery” was located on Petaluma’s Main Street, on the Doyle block over the Morris Cigar Store.
 Subsequently, Reed moved his studio to several different locations within Petaluma.
-By 1874 his studio was in the “American Hall, Main Street”.
+By 1874, his studio was in the “American Hall, Main Street”.
 After that, his locations included “Over Wells, Fargo & Co’s Ex.
 Office, Main St.” and “Brick Block, opposite McGuire’s Drug Store, Main St.”.

 Active in Petaluma: 1872 to at least 1898